SkyKings-Guild/Guides/guides/example.md

     - tag 1
     - tag 2
 hidden: true  # Only used for internal stuff, you can ignore this
-# Close the codeblock, add a horizontal line, then you can write the guide content
+# Close the codeblock, then you can write the guide content
 ```
----

 # Title